AdaCore/learn/content/courses/intro-to-ada/chapters/imperative_language.rst

 Notable points about Ada's case statement:

--  The case expression (here the variable N) must be of a discrete type, i.e. either an integer type or an enumeration type.
+-  The case expression (here the variable :ada:`N`) must be of a discrete type, i.e. either an integer type or an enumeration type.
 Discrete types will be covered in more detail later
    :ref:`discrete types <WhatIsAType>`.